 Like most people, I can get a little grouchy when I miss a meal.
 I’m sure many of us can relate to that Snickers commercial where the football player turns into a slow-moving, crabby Betty White because he hasn’t had something to eat.
 “You’re not you when you’re hungry,” says the slogan.
 We’ve all been there.
 And for this month, friends and colleagues of Muslims may wish to echo that phrase.

-For 30 days during the month of Ramadan, which will begin around May 27, Muslims will wake up before dawn to eat, then abstain from food and water until sunset.
+For 30 days during the month of Ramadan, Muslims will wake up before dawn to eat, then abstain from food and water until sunset.
 While those who work in Muslim-majority countries may enjoy some reprieve from employers who recognize most workers are fasting, Muslims living in the West will go hours without food for fuel while carrying on with their duties as doctors, lawyers, teachers, business owners, and skilled laborers.

 The act of fasting is meant to teach self-restraint, provide a means of spiritual reflection, and remind us to appreciate our blessings.
 For the most part, Muslims will aim to get through the days without voicing much complaint.
 However, this Ramadan will prove more difficult than others since it will span across July.
 The long summer days will mean a much longer fast than usual – about 17 hours of daylight, with iftaar (the meal marking the breaking of the fast) well past 9 p.m. in many cities.
 Even the most seasoned fasters will start to feel the effects of the fast by late afternoon, when dinner is still hours away and there is much work left to be done in the office.

 So here are a few tips to help make your Muslim colleagues’ workdays (and yours) a little easier this Ramadan.